 - Anzaldúa addresses an audience of educated Americans, some of whom may be bilingual, exploring the relationship between language and her Chicano cultural identity and asserting that Chicano Spanish, a blend of Spanish and English, is a language in its own right because she hopes for change in perceptions.

-- Anzaldúa's personal and authoritative tone is created by her use of personal anecdotes, Spanish words, and confident assertions. - Anzaldúa makes frequent use of fragments of poetry to elaborate her points.
+(SOAPS elements underlined to illustrate) - Anzaldúa's personal and authoritative tone is created by her use of personal anecdotes, Spanish words, and confident assertions. - Anzaldúa makes frequent use of fragments of poetry to elaborate her points.
 One example is when she quotes Irena Klepfisz's work: "And our tongues have become/ dry..."
 (3rd ed.
-33). - "They would hold us back with their bag of reglas de academia"(3rd ed.
+33). - "They would hold us back with their bag of reglas de academia" (3rd ed.
 33), is an example of how Anzaldúa freely mixes Spanish words and phrases into her predominantly English essay, in order to embody the sort of linguistic mixing that she advocates.

-You must read the following essays: "Of Studies" by Francis Bacon "The Morals of the Prince" by Niccolo "Road Warrior" by Dave Barry Machiavelli "Lights of the Long Night" by Andre Dubus "Politics and the English Language" by George "You Are What You Say" by Robin Tolmach Orwell Lakoff
+You MUST read the following essays:

+"Of Studies" by Francis Bacon "Road Warrior" by Dave Barry "You Are What You Say" by Robin Tolmach Lakoff "The Morals of the Prince" by Niccolo Machiavelli "Body Ritual of the Nacerima" by Horace Miner "Politics and the English Language" by George Orwell

-The rest of the essays (9 of them) you read are your choice.
+The rest of the essays (6 of them) you read are your choice.
 Through the course of the year we will read a majority of these essays.
 It would not hurt you if you read more than the required reading.